 This portion of the Closing Disclosure is a comprehensive overview of the fees involved in getting your mortgage.

-- Origination fee: Typically, this is about 1% of the loan.
+- Origination fee: Typically, this is anywhere from 0.5% – 1% of the loan amount.
 The origination fee covers all of the administrative costs associated with your mortgage application.

 - Mortgage points: If you’ve chosen to buy mortgage points, it’ll be reflected here.
-Points enable you to reduce the interest rate on your loan.
+Points reduce the interest rate on your loan.
 One point equals 1% of the loan amount.
 For example, one point will cost you $2,000 if your loan is $200,000.
 Mortgage points, along with the origination fee, are listed on the Closing Disclosure under Origination Charges.

 - Application fee: The mortgage application fee covers the cost to process your application.
 The total amount varies by lender.